wponrails/wp-connector/README.md

 ```

 wp-connector assumes the model name is the same as the wp post type name.
-This means the API call for, for example, the author becomes:
+This means the API call for the author becomes:

 `http://wordpress-site.dev/?json_route=/authors/{id}`